LucasLeow/ComputerScience/README.md

 	- Ethereum and Solidity: The Complete Developer's Guide
 	- Python for Data Science and Machine Learning Bootcamp
 ```
-> The above courses can all be found on Udemy
+> The above courses are on Udemy